owid/notebooks/BastianHerre/democracy/README.md

 The repository includes scripts that clean the datasets, impute values, refine variables, and aggregate some variables across the datasets.

-The repository also includes the final versions of the datasets, and intermediate versions of the datasets.
+The repository also includes the final versions of the datasets and intermediate versions of the datasets.
 Those may be useful to some users who do not want certain variable transformations.

-Finally, the repository includes the metadata of the final versions of the datasets, comprising of variable names and variable labels.
+Finally, the repository includes the metadata of the final versions of the datasets, comprising variable names and variable labels.

 The data are used in Our World in Data's [Democracy Data Explorer](https://ourworldindata.org/explorers/democracy) and in the following articles:
 - [200 years ago, everyone lacked democratic rights.
 Now, more than a billion people have them.](https://ourworldindata.org/democratic-rights)